Inferring signed social networks from contact patterns: Results

-where $\beta,\tau_1,$ and $\tau_2$ are estimated by maximum likelihood.
-This model can then be used to predict the sign of the interaction of the remaining pairs of nodes.
-In our tests, we used a very generous $\omega=0.5$, exposing half of the actual signs to train the model.
+For frequency thresholding, we use two thresholds on the raw interaction counts: pairs above the upper threshold are classified as positive, those below the lower threshold as negative, and those between as neutral.
+The AUC for each class is computed by varying the corresponding threshold.

-The ordered-probit baseline leverages interaction count data, but does not incorporate any network information.
-Hence, we also implemented a configuration model (CM) baseline that uses relational information, as recorded in $\mathbf{X}$, to make a classification.
+The configuration model (CM) baseline uses relational information, as recorded in $\mathbf{X}$, to make a classification.
 In the CM baseline, we first calculate an expected interaction matrix

 where $\bm{d}$ is a length $n$ vector with entries $d_i=\sum_{j=1}^n \bm X_{ij}$ corresponding to the total number of interactions recorded for individual $i$.
 The matrix $\langle \bm{X} \rangle$ can be viewed as encoding the expected number of interactions in a weighted configuration model for the network formed by interpreting the number of observed interactions between each pair of individuals as a weighted edge~\cite{newman2018network}.
-We then calculate how the observed matrix $\bm{X}$ deviated from this expectation as $\hat{\bm{A}}^{\mathrm{(CM)}}=\bm{X}-\langle \bm{X} \rangle$, and interpreted the resulting matrix as an estimate of a signed network,\footnote{We could also normalize the matrix, but it would not affect the classification outcome.} classifying $(i,j)$ as a positive edge if $\hat{\bm{A}}_{ij}>0$ and as a negative edge otherwise.
+We then calculate how the observed matrix $\bm{X}$ deviates from this expectation as $\hat{\bm{A}}^{\mathrm{(CM)}}=\bm{X}-\langle \bm{X} \rangle$, and interpret the resulting matrix as an estimate of a signed network,\footnote{We could also normalize the matrix, but it would not affect the classification outcome.} classifying $(i,j)$ as a positive edge if $\hat{\bm{A}}_{ij}>0$ and as a negative edge otherwise, while scoring neutral edges based on their absolute proximity to the expected baseline ($-\lvert \hat{\bm{A}}_{ij} \rvert$).

+The ordered-probit baseline leverages interaction count data, but does not incorporate any network information.
+In the ordinal-regression baseline, we randomly reveal a fraction $\omega\in[0,1]$ of the data to fit an ordered-probit model that predicts the sign $\hat{A}^{(\rm OR)}_{ij}\in\{-1,0,1\}$ from the counts $\bm{X}$.
+More specifically, we let $A^{*}_{ij}$ be a normally distributed latent score with mean $\beta\, \bm X_{ij}$ and unit variance.
+Then, we estimate

+where $\beta,\tau_1,$ and $\tau_2$ are estimated by maximum likelihood.
+This model can then be used to predict the sign of the interaction of the remaining pairs of nodes.
+In our tests, we use a very generous $\omega=0.5$, exposing half of the actual signs to train the model.

+Our last baseline is based on the edge-valued stochastic block model~(SBM) described in \cite{peixoto_mesoscale}, where we use the observation matrices as the edge-valued adjacency matrix and fit a stochastic block model.
+Since this is an unsigned method, we turn the inferred mesoscale structure into a sign prediction method by mapping intra-block homophily to positive ties.
+Specifically, to generate the continuous scores required for AUC evaluation, we rank node pairs using a two-tier hierarchy: pairs are sorted primarily by their block-membership status (prioritizing intra-block over inter-block for positive ties, and vice versa for negative ties), and secondarily by their observed interaction frequency $X_{ij}$.